Welcome. I am James McGillis.

 Because of their relative remoteness from paved roads, few seek out or visit these sacred sites.
 Although easily overlooked, Indian rock art sites are rich in their abundance.
 Whether it is near a watercourse as large as the Colorado River or as small as Mill Creek, you will find undocumented and undamaged Indian rock art, some of it created at least 4000 years ago.

-Gooney Bird, Giant Sloth or natural erosion? - Click for larger image. (http://jamesmcgillis.com)
+Gooney Bird, Giant Sloth or natural erosion on the sandstone wall of Mill Creek Canyon, Moab, Utah - Click for larger image. (http://jamesmcgillis.com)

 The Clovis Culture, (named for distinctive stone spear points first found near Clovis, New Mexico) may have visited the Canyonlands around 11,000 BCE.
 Since they were hunter-gatherers, without permanent homes the evidence is spotty.
 Over the past century, systematic looting of almost all Ancient artifacts leaves an empty legacy for the area's earliest visitors.
 If they did visit here, the only remaining evidence would likely be some form of rock carving.
 After all, they were the undisputed kings of stone spear-point manufacturing and usage.
 Did they use their hard points to carve the relatively soft sandstone walls of Mill Creek Canyon?
 If we look, is the evidence still there?